Nerium: Effects of poisoning

 Ingestion of this plant can affect the gastrointestinal system, the heart, and the central nervous system.
 The main effect of cardiotoxic glycosides is positive inotropy.
 Glycosides bind to the sarcolemma transmembrane ATPase of cardiac muscle cells and compete with K^{+} ions, inactivating the enzyme.
 This results in an accumulation of Na^{+} and Ca^{2+} ions into the cardiac muscle cells, leading to stronger and faster heart contractions.
 Moreover, the increased amount of extracellular K^{+} ions may lead to lethal hyperkalemia.
-Therefore, clinical features of oleander poisoning are similar to digoxin toxicity and include nausea, diarrhea, and vomiting due to stimulation of the area postrema of the medulla oblongata, neuropsychic disorders, and pathological motor manifestations.
+Therefore, clinical features of oleander poisoning are similar to digoxin toxicity and include nausea, diarrhoea, and vomiting due to stimulation of the area postrema of the medulla oblongata, neuropsychic disorders, and pathological motor manifestations.
 Cardiotoxic glycosides are also responsible for stimulating the vagus nerve (leading to sinus bradycardia) and the phrenic nerve (leading to hyperventilation), and lethal brady- and tachyarrhythmias, including asystole and ventricular fibrillation.
 Oleander poisoning can also result in blurred vision, and vision disturbances, including halos appearing around objects.
-Oleander sap can cause skin irritations, severe eye inflammation and irritation, and allergic reactions characterized by dermatitis.
+Oleander sap can cause skin irritations, severe eye inflammation and irritation, and allergic reactions characterised by dermatitis.

 The severity of the intoxication can vary based on the quantity ingested and an individual's physiological response, as well as the time of symptom onset after oleander ingestion: they can rapidly occur after drinking teas prepared with oleander leaves or roots or develop more slowly due to the ingestion of unprepared plant parts.